ishita-sadhukhan/house-price-prediction/README.md

 1. What can be the price of a new house in King County?
 2. Which areas in the King County are the most profitable to acquire a new property?
 3. Is renovation important for a house?
-4. Which factors influence if a real estate investor wants to beautufy a property it has bought recently? etc
+4. Which factors influence if a real estate investor wants to beautify a property it has bought recently? etc

 The real estate investors are looking answers for the mid-value houses typically priced below a million dollar, typically with 2-6 bedrooms.
 This is  because, these houses get sold or rented more quickly as there is always a market for them,  thus establishing a steady flow of revenue for the investors.
 Cost of renovation is also managable and so more quicker is the income generation.